efmkoene/efmkoene.github.io/_posts/2021-03-09-time-reverse-imaging-without-the-mystery.md

 $$ \frac{\text{d}J}{\text{d}v} = \left\langle (\mathbf{p} - \mathbf{p}^\text{obs})\delta(x-x_r), \left( \mathbf{I} - \frac{\partial \mathbf{F}}{\partial \mathbf{p}} \right) \frac{\partial \mathbf{F}}{\partial v} \right\rangle = \left\langle \left( \mathbf{I} - \frac{\partial \mathbf{F}}{\partial \mathbf{p}} \right)^{-T}(\mathbf{p} - \mathbf{p}^\text{obs})\delta(x-x_r), \frac{\partial \mathbf{F}}{\partial v} \right\rangle .$$

-Okay, it doesn't look very nice anymore, but we have actually achieved something very significant.
+Okay, it doesn't look very nice perhaps, but we have actually achieved something very significant.
 The left-hand part of the inner product is *fully independent of the velocity perturbations $\partial v$, and the right-hand side requires the derivative of the model equation to $v$, which is a trivial thing to compute*!

 ### Making the inner product more specific...
 So, what is $\partial \mathbf{F}/\partial v$?
 Well, it is a vector $\Delta t^2\nabla^2 p_i$ for $i=[0,\dots,N-1]$.
 You can confirm this from simply looking at the properties of each individual $f_i$ as written above, and take the partial derivative to $v$.
 Not bad!
 And, then, what do we do on the "other" side of the inner product?
 Well, we'll compute it in a particular way.
 Let's say,